Bitpainter75/FerrumPix/README.md

 The packages are self-contained and include the .NET runtime.

 `libmpv` (video playback and thumbnails) and `libraw` (RAW development) are required, not optional.
-The Linux packages declare them as dependencies, so the package manager installs them along with FerrumPix.
-The Flatpak builds both in, and Windows releases bundle them under `runtimes/win-x64/native`.
+The Linux packages declare both as dependencies, so the package manager installs them along with FerrumPix.
+Windows releases bundle both under `runtimes/win-x64/native`, in the setup as well as in the portable ZIP.

-The portable ZIPs have no package manager to pull anything in: the Windows ZIP carries both libraries, while the Linux ZIP and the AppImage expect `libmpv` and `libraw` to be present on the system.
-The experimental macOS builds ship without LibRaw — install it with `brew install libraw`.
-Wherever a library is genuinely missing, FerrumPix keeps running: video files are then unavailable and RAW files fall back to their embedded preview.
+Two cases differ.
+The Flatpak builds LibRaw into the sandbox but deliberately ships no `libmpv`, so it has no video support.
+The Linux ZIP and the AppImage have no package manager to pull anything in and expect both libraries on the system; the experimental macOS builds ship without LibRaw — install it with `brew install libraw`.

+Where a library is present on the system, FerrumPix uses that one in preference to a bundled copy, so it keeps getting security updates and support for newer cameras.
+Where one is genuinely missing, FerrumPix keeps running: video files are then unavailable and RAW files fall back to their embedded preview.

 ## Building From Source